Installation for Linux

 sct_testing

-docker ps -a # list all containers
+sudo docker ps -a # list all containers (to find out the container ID)

-docker commit <CONTAINER_ID> <YOUR_NAME>/ubuntu:ubuntu16.04
+sudo docker commit <CONTAINER_ID> <IMAGE_NAME>/ubuntu:ubuntu22.04

 Enable GUI Scripts (Optional)